botirk38/zeropool/README.md

     .build();
 ```

-Useful for high-performance computing, security-sensitive data, or real-time systems.
+Useful for high-performance computing or real-time systems.
 May require elevated privileges on some systems.
 Falls back gracefully if pinning fails.

 ### Eviction Policy